-Note: see the cc_set_passwords module documentation to enable/disable SSH password authentication
+Note: see the cc_set_passwords module documentation to enable/disable SSH password authentication no-port-forwarding, no-agent-forwarding, no-X11-forwarding

 Root login can be enabled/disabled using the disable_root config key.
 Root login options can be manually specified with disable_root_opts.
 If disable_root_opts is specified and contains the string \$USER, it will be replaced with the username of the default user.
 By default, root login is disabled, and root login opts are set to: